Penetration Testing Insurance

 General liability insurance

-This policy covers third-party lawsuits, such as a penetration tester who accidentally spills coffee on a client's laptop.
+This policy covers third-party accidents, such as a penetration tester who accidentally spills coffee on a client's laptop.
 You may need it to sign a commercial lease, loan, or contract.

 BEST FOR